darxx03eh/darxx03eh/README.md

 - 🚀 I’m currently working on:
  	- **Luqma:** a Smart Restaurant Management System with AI-Powered Waste Reduction.
- 	- **ARABOON:** a website that brings manga and manhwa lovers on one platform.

 - 🌱 Currently learning: **React js**